fabricelacharme/KnobControl/README.md

 _mouseWheelBarPartitions = Sets how many parts are bar divided when using mouse wheel The single event managed by this control is the ValueChanged event.

-The single event managed by this control is the ValueChanged event.
+The single event managed by this control is the ValueChanged event: private void knobControl1_ValueChanged(object Sender) {

-Hide   Copy Code
-private void knobControl1_ValueChanged(object Sender) {
      label1.Text = knobControl1.Value.ToString();
 }

 This project was developed with Visual Studio version 2017.

 The code is not difficult to understand and to modify to suit your needs.